egglestn/quiz/README.md

 * Add ability for question to reference multiple answers
 * wysiwyg editor
 * Fix JS for show /hide answers (only a workaround)
+* Guest users need to see something other than blank dashboard